I have raised both freshwater and tropical fish. I'm pleased to share my experience, especially with beginners.

-Outfit your breeding tank with medium-height, dense foliage that's either broad-leafed live plants or artificial plants.
+Outfit your breeding tank with medium-height, dense foliage—either broad-leafed live plants or artificial plants.
 Alternatively, try placing a sheet of plastic canvas about 1" from the bottom of the tank, or use marbles in the tank so that most of the eggs fall down out of reach of the adult fish.

 Introducing the Fish

 Once your breeding tank is prepared, place one pair of gold barbs in the tank.
-Females will be a little larger and rounder than the males, while males tend to have brighter colors and might have a pink or reddish belly when they're ready to breed.
-Barbs usually spawn around dawn, and must be removed as quickly as possible after they lay their eggs.
+Females are a little larger and rounder than males, while males tend to have brighter colors and might have pink or reddish bellies when they're ready to breed.
+Barbs usually spawn around dawn and must be removed as quickly as possible after they lay their eggs.

 Planning Ahead for the Babies

-One spawn yields about 100 eggs or so, so be ready to take care of a LOT of babies.
+One spawn yields about 100 eggs, so be ready to take care of a lot of babies.
 Do not breed unless you are ready to take care of every fish if every single fry survives.
 Assume that you'll have 150 juveniles to care for, and prepare accordingly.
 While most spawns won't yield quite that many, such preparations will ensure that you're ready for whatever does safely hatch.

 Average Life Span